jsbots/AutoFish/README.md

 9. Find a good place to fish (check [Fishing zone](#fishing-zone-dart) section).
    - Avoid any red colors in the "Fishing zone" except the red feather of the bobber.
    - Initially the bot will make a preliminary check for red colors before casting, if it finds any, it will stop working: increase Threshold or change the place.
-   - The bot will make 3 attempts to cast and find the bobber (you can change this number in the "Advanced Settings"), if it fails it will stop the application.
+   - The bot will make 5 attempts to cast and find the bobber (you can change this number in the "Advanced Settings"), if it fails it will stop the application.
 10. Don't use your keyboard and mouse while the bot is working.
 11. You can press **'space'** to **stop the bot**.

-**Additional info/known issues:**
+## Additional info / Known issues

+- If you play on Classic/TBC Classic/Vanilla/TBC and want to use lures:
+  - Your character window should be assigned to default 'c' key, bot opens it and applies lures to your fishing pole.
+  - Your UI scale should be set to default.
 - If the bot can't find a bobber, decrease "Threshold" value. (e.g. 60 -> 40)
 - If the bot can't pass the preliminary checks for red colors, increase "Threshold" value (e.g. 60 -> 80)
-- If you play on Classic/Vanilla/TBC and want to use lures:
-  - Your character window should be assigned to default 'c' key, bot opens it and applies lures to your fishing pole.
-  - Your UI scale should be set to default.
 - If you use whitelist feature in different from English languages for the first time, wait until the bot downloads the data for your language.
-- Don't use **Like a human** option if you use more than one window: because of the slow mouse movement some of the bots might not catch up.
 - Don't fish near other players, the bot might confuse their bobber for yours.
 - You can turn off all the "sleeping" and random values to make the bot work 2-3 times faster.
 - If the bot finds the first bobber but then can't do the same with the rest of casts, it might be because the bot processes the image too fast and the bobber can't appear in time - to get around it increase **cast animation delay** value in the **Advanced Settings**.

+- If you want the bot to fish only rare Soulbound items like ... turn on whitelist, leave it empty, and then "Loot all Uncommon/Rare items" option.
+If the item requires Soulbound confirmation the bot will confirm it.

 ## Fishing Zone :dart:

 Fishing zone is a an area in the water where your bobber might land.
 The bot looks for the bobber only in this area.

 You can change the dimensions of this zone by clicking on **"Set Fishing Zone"** button.
 The application will open the window with your game and you can resize and move it as you like.

 <img src="https://github.com/olesgeras/AutoFish/blob/main/guide_img/fishing-zone.jpg">